bkandh30/gistbox/README.md

 Key features of this application include:

-- **Project Structure:** Organizing code in a clean, scalable, and maintainable way.
 - **Advanced Routing:** Implementing advanced routing patterns with the standard `net/http` library and third-party routers like `httprouter`.
 - **Custom Middleware:** Creating and using custom middleware for logging, error recovery, and rate-limiting.
 - **Form Handling and Security:** Managing form submissions, implementing robust validation, and preventing common vulnerabilities like Cross-Site Scripting (XSS) and Cross-Site Request Forgery (CSRF).
 - **Database Integration:** Interacting with a MySQL database to store and retrieve data.
-- **Real-Time Communication:** Using WebSocket examples for real-time communication.
 - **Graceful Operations:** Implementing graceful shutdown and using context for request handling.
 - **Comprehensive Testing:** Writing unit and integration tests for handlers and other application components.
 - **Session Management:** Managing user sessions and authentication.